LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Evaluation

 \textbf{Impact of historical data.} We use historical data to train the models in the coarse algorithm and to learn the affinities in the fine algorithm.
 We explored how the amount of historical data used affects the performance of LOCATER.
-We report the coarse, fine, and overall accuracy for the [40,55)$\%$ and [55,70)$\%$ predictability groups, in Fig.~\ref{fig:coarse_robust}, Fig.~\ref{fig:fine_robust}, and Fig.~\ref{fig:overall_robust}, respectively.
+We report the coarse, fine, and overall accuracy for the [40,55)$\%$ and [55,70)$\%$ predictability groups, in Figure~\ref{fig:coarse_robust}, Figure~\ref{fig:fine_robust}, and Figure~\ref{fig:overall_robust}, respectively.
 The graphs plot the accuracy of the algorithm with increasing amount of historical data, from no data at all up to 9 weeks of data.
 The accuracy of the coarse-grained algorithm increases with increasing amount of historical data and it reaches a plateau when 8 weeks of data are used.
 The reason is that the iterative classification algorithm used to train the model becomes more generalized the more data is used for the training.
-In the case of the fine-grained algorithm, the performance is poor when no historical data is used (as this effectively means selecting the room just based on its type).
+The performance of the fine-grained algorithm is poor when no historical data is used (as this effectively means selecting the room just based on its type).
 However, when just one week of historical data is used the performance almost doubles.
-The accuracy keeps increasing with increasing number of weeks of data though the plateau is reached when three weeks of data are used.
+The accuracy keeps increasing with increasing number of weeks of data though the plateau is reached at 3 weeks.
 The results show that the kind of affinities computed by the algorithm are temporally localized.
 The overall performance of the system follows a similar pattern.
 With no data, mistakes made by the fine-grained localization algorithm penalize the overall performance.
 With increasing amount of historical data, the performance increases due to the coarse-grained algorithm labeling gaps more correctly.
 In all the graphs, the performance of the overall system and its algorithms increases with increasing level of predictability of users.